arttor/spoty-paty-bot/README.md

 # @SpotyPartyBot for Telegram
+*- Dude, you should listen this one.
+Wait, wait, wait there will be a guitar solo*

+Tired of your friend who puts his fav songs for hours at the party?

+Everybody fighting for AUX cable to play the next song in a car?

+Just add this bot to a chat and anyone can queue songs on a single device.
+The best part?
+Nobody can add more than 3 songs in a row and there is a vote for skipping the song!
 ## How to use
 1. Add `@SpotyPartyBot` to a group chat
 2. Someone from the chat should log into Spotify account with `/login` command.